Toasted Coconut Lemon Bars make a quick, tasty treat anytime. This is a great make ahead potluck or party recipe.

 - Oil an 8 x 8 baking pan

-- Sift together flour, baking soda and salt into a large mixing bowl.
+- Sift together flour, baking powder, and salt into a large mixing bowl.

-- Add sugar, vanilla, coconut oil and egg.
+- Add sugar, vanilla, coconut oil (or butter) and egg.

 - Beat for about 2 minutes until smooth.